maarten-pennings/Lego-Mindstorms/ms4/faq.md

 I have not yet found a way to `input()` - that is a pity.

+I also have not found a way to clear the console.

+Finally, I have not found keys to scroll down the console.

 ## Is there help (API documentation) for Python?
 The help for Python is found on the right had side in the Python editor.